alternet/alternet.ml/security/src/site/markdown/security.md

 uselessly by the application.
 Of course, this value can't be used in the application, instead, the safe password object will be injected in the Web application and available in servlets or RESTful applications (see above).

+Proof of concept : below there is an implementation for Jetty and Tomcat.

 <a name="jetty"></a>